Read the following important notes before you begin an upgrade.

 new software releases.
 For example, a refresh upgrade is required when the major version of the

 operating system (OS) changes between the version you are upgrading

 from and the version that you are upgrading to.
 Refresh upgrades require multiple reboots during installation to upgrade the underlying operating system.

 The server automatically determines whether you need to perform a standard upgrade or a refresh upgrade.

 For standard upgrades, you install the upgrade software as an inactive version.
 The system continues to function normally while you are installing the software.
 When the upgrade is complete, you can choose to automatically reboot the system to the upgraded software or you can manually switch to the new software at a later time.
 When you reboot to the new software, the old software version remains on the system.
 This allows you to switch back to the old version in the unlikely event of issues with the new software.
 During an upgrade your configuration information migrates automatically to the upgraded version.

 You can only make changes to the database on the active software.
 The database for the inactive software is not updated.
 If you make changes to the database after an upgrade, you must repeat those changes after switching to the new software.

 You must perform all refresh upgrades during a maintenance window because the system will not be available during the upgrade.

-For refresh upgrades, the system allows you to choose whether or not to automatically run the new upgrade software when the upgrade completes.
+For refresh upgrades, the upgrade wizard allows you to choose whether or not to automatically run the new upgrade software when the upgrade completes.
 If you select not to run the new software, the system will reboot to the old software version when the upgrade is complete and you can manually switch to the new software at a later time.
-Refresh upgrades differ from standard upgrades because with refresh upgrades the system reboots if you want to continue to run the old software version; the system does not need to reboot to switch to the new version.

 If for any reason you decide to revert to the prior software version, you can switch versions to the older version of the software.
 This switch version requires a reboot.
 Be aware that any configuration changes that you made after upgrading the software will be lost.